-11.2.5 - Side of Vehicle Door(s)/Mirror(s)
+11.2.5 - Side of Vehicle

+Door(s)/Mirror(s)/Window(s)

-- Check that door(s) are not damaged and that they open and close properly from the outside. - Hinges should be secure with seals intact. - Check that mirror(s) and mirror brackets are not damaged and are mounted securely with no loose fittings.
+- Check that door(s) are not damaged and that they open and close properly from the outside. - Hinges should be secure with seals intact. - Check that mirror(s) and mirror brackets are not damaged and are mounted securely with no loose fittings. - Windows are clean and work properly.